-The performance of the TCP AIMD Congestion Avoidance algorithm has been extensively analyzed.
-The current best formula for the performance of the specific algorithms used by Reno TCP is given by Padhye et. al. [21], this formula is:
+The performance of TCP's AIMD Congestion Avoidance algorithm has been extensively analyzed.
+The current best formula for the performance of the specific algorithms used by Reno TCP (i.e., the TCP specified in [RFC2581]) is given by Padhye, et al [THROUGHPUT].
+This formula is: